SinclairHudson/traccc/docs/install_windows.md

-# Windows installation guide
+# Windows Installation Guide

 1. Install [Docker Desktop](https://docs.docker.com/desktop/install/windows-install/)

+This is the hardest step; installing Docker can be a pain.

 Docker is an application that allows virtualization, sort of like a virtual machine.
-This ball tracking application only runs natively on the Linux operating system, but Docker allows it to run on all operating systems (like Windows and MacOS).
-It's possible that after installing the application, it will ask you to change some settings in your bios.
+This tracking application only runs natively on the Linux operating system, but Docker allows it to run on all operating systems (like Windows and MacOS).
+It's possible that after installing the application, it will ask you to change some settings in your BIOS.
 This may seem daunting but it's not that hard.
 Unfortunately, the process is motherboard-specific, so it's hard to write an in-depth guide.

-This is the hardest step; installing Docker can be a pain.

 ---

 2. Pull the docker image
-Use the docker desktop app to download the docker image `sinclairhudson/balltracking:latest`.
+Use the Docker Desktop app to download the docker image `sinclairhudson/balltracking:latest`.
 This is a version of the app posted to Docker Hub.
 Search for the image in the top search bar of Docker Desktop, and "pull" (download) it from Docker Hub.
 ![docker pull in docker desktop](../img/docker_desktop_search.PNG)